dmitryvoinov/voicesofplato/README.md

 A study of Plato's dialogues in Ancient Greek will allow us to find answers to these questions.
 In other words, to find out what the ‘voices of Plato’ actually sound like.

-To do so we:
+WHAT WE DID:
 1. Study the existing research papers and works related to Plato, stylometry, and digital humanities.
 2. Work with Plato's dialogues in XML (both English and Ancient Greek versions) making sure that the correct markup is there.
 3. Conduct research via Stylo (R package) to analyze stylometry specifics of the dataset.
 4. Make conclusions and think of further research possibilities.

+ROLES:
 These steps are described at https://dmitryvoinov.com/plato in detail.
+The project was inspired by Olga Alieva's research studies and supported by Boris Orekhov who contributed greatly helping to master the Python code.
+Dmitry Voinov and Varvara Kryuchkova were the ones to finalize the markup (with the help of the professors mentioned above) and create the presentation materials (a landing page and this repository).

 CONTENTS:
 1. LINK: landing page describing the project.